 At the beginning of each semester, look out for postings in the SIPA building and around the Columbia campus for various Work-Study positions covering research and other administrative tasks.
 Concentration offices, regional institutes, libraries, computer labs, and administrative offices often hire Work-Study students.
 Many Work-Study positions are advertised on an as-needed basis and many are offered year-round.

 Columbia University’s Federal Work-Study Program maintains a central database of job postings.
 Make sure to check that on a regular basis.
-To access the work-study job listings, select Find a Job at http://www.fws.columbia.edu/.
+To access the work-study job listings, visit the Find a Work-Study Job section of the Work-Study website.

 New York City Public Service Corps